Jpipe001/METAR/README.md

 # METAR
 + In Memory of F. Hugh Magee, brother of John Magee author of poem HIGH FLIGHT.
-+ Created by John Pipe with lots of help from David Bird and some code from Ruis Santos.
++ Created by John Pipe with lots of help from David Bird and some code from Rui Santos.

-This code was created for ESP32 to get a group of METARS and display them on :
+This programme uses the two ESP32 cores, one to Get Data and Handle the LEDS, the other to run a webserver to get and display the data :

 + A chain of up to 100 leds (WS2811 or WS2812 or NEOPIXELS), showing the Flight Catorgry with Colors, GREEN, BLUE, RED and MAGENTA plus more.